yossadh/yossadh.github.io/_posts/2020-12-10-on-efficacy.md

 ![\Large \text{Efficacy}=\frac{\frac{162}{a}-\frac{8}{b}}{\frac{162}{a}}}](https://latex.codecogs.com/svg.latex?\Large&space;\text{Efficacy}=\frac{\frac{162}{a}-\frac{8}{b}}{\frac{162}{a}})

-In other words, efficacy is a proxy for the eventual _effectiveness_.
+So, efficacy is a proxy for the eventual _effectiveness_.
 The former is in controlled clinical trial setting, while the latter is in messy real word setting.
 Some points on why there will be discrepancy between the 2:
 - Clinical trial population is biased -- only certain kind of people would volunteer for the trial.
 You can expect that they usually are healthy and do not have underlying conditions.
 Behaviour-wise, they would tend to be more cautious as well.
 - Blinding is imperfect.
 Some people get mild reactions from the vaccine, which sort of tell you that you are in the vaccine arm.